In the first three years we aim to develop:

 - responses to literature of all genres and at an increasing level of sophistication

 - language skills in a variety of ways: to express feelings and experience; to persuade; discuss and analyse

 The department has a staff of seven full-time teachers and three part-time teachers.

 We occupy eight rooms in the new Woodsmoor Building.
 We make extensive use of the library and the ICT suites for teaching.

 Subject time per 10-day cycle

-Lower School – five lessons with one hour of homework
+Lower School – six lessons with one hour of homework

 IGCSE English and English literature (compulsory) – seven lessons with two hours of homework